-- 40. Band B of the 21st Century Schools Programme is underway with a funding envelope of £298 million.
-This is to be funded by a Welsh Government grant award with match funding from Cardiff Council at a rate determined by the type of school. - 41.
+- 41. Band B of the 21st Century Schools Programme is underway with a funding envelope of £298 million.
+This is to be funded by a Welsh Government grant award with match funding from Cardiff Council at a rate determined by the type of school. - 42.
 The Fitzalan High School scheme has a Welsh Government approved overall budget of £64.300 million.
-Expenditure on the project in 2023/24 is estimated to be £11.140 million and the scheme is estimated to be completed at a total cost of £67.443 million. - 42.
+Expenditure on the project in 2023/24 is estimated to be £7.996 million and the scheme is estimated to be completed at a total cost of £67.443 million. - 43.
 The Fairwater Campus scheme includes three schools (Cantonian, Riverbank and Woodlands) relocated onto one shared campus.
-A full business case has been submitted to Welsh Government in September, and expenditure to date includes surveys, professional fees and enabling works.
-On the proviso of a full business case being accepted, in-year costs are projected to be £14 million with an overall project cost of £150 million. - 43.
+A full business case has been approved by Welsh Government, and main works on construction cost has begun with in year costs of £27million expected with an overall project cost of £150 million. - 44.
 Linked to Band B expenditure is the projected cost connected to enabling works, linked to a site in North Cardiff, to prepare the site for future schemes linked to education at a cost of £6.5 million.